hbowie/practopian-v3/commonplace-book/Life is a series of daring adventures from a secure base.md

 Title:  Life is a series of daring adventures from a secure base

+Tags:   connection, education, governance, parenthood, value creation

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: David Brooks

 Date:   March 3, 2017

-Tags: connection, education, governance, parenthood, value creation

-Work Title: The New York Times

-Work Pages:
+Work Title: Trumpism at Its Best, Straight Up

 Date Added: 2017-03-07 15:13:30 -0800

 Body:

 Human development research offers a different formula: All of life is a series of daring adventures from a secure base.
 If government can create a framework in which people grow up amid healthy families, nurturing schools, thick communities and a secure safety net, then they will have the resources and audacity to thrive in a free global economy and a diversifying skills economy.